ProfilePic

 • FHA Loans

-For individuals who have limited credit or unique credit history, qualifying for a traditional mortgage may not be possible.
+For individuals who have limited credit or a unique credit history, qualifying for a traditional mortgage may not be possible.
 Luckily, the Federal Housing Administration (FHA) loans may be an option.
-These loans are offered through FHA approved mortgage lenders and are a popular choice for first-time home buyers thanks to the low down payment and credit score requirements.
-They’re not just for first-time buyers though; anyone who meets the eligibility requirements can apply, and like conventional loans, there are multiple loan types.
-This includes fixed and adjustable interest rate loans, with various loan terms.
+These loans are offered through FHA-approved mortgage lenders and are a popular choice for first-time home buyers thanks to the low down payment and credit score requirements.
+They’re not just for first-time buyers, though; anyone who meets the eligibility requirements can apply, and like conventional loans, there are multiple loan types.
+This includes fixed and adjustable interest rate loans with various loan terms.
 Here are some of the prequalification requirements for an FHA mortgage:

 Income Must Be Verifiable

 Lenders want to see that you have a history of working for at least one to two years, preferably with the same employer.
 Some lenders will accept a shorter work history.
-Your income should be verified through pay stubs, tax returns, and bank statements.
+Pay stubs, tax returns, and bank statements should verify your income.

 Able to Pay a Down Payment

-The minimum amount required for a down payment on an FHA loan is 3.5% if your credit score is 580 or higher.
+The minimum down payment required for an FHA loan is 3.5% if your credit score is 580 or higher.

 Establish a Credit History

-At least two types of credit account must exist to show an established credit history.
-These could include a credit card, a car loan, or a student loan.
+To show an established credit history, at least two types of credit account must exist.
+These could include a credit card, car, or student loan.

 FICO Score Requirements

-The FHA sets the minimum FICO score at 580 to be eligible for the loan program.
+The FHA sets the minimum FICO score at 580 to qualify for the loan program.

 Able to Afford Debt and Housing Payment

-Lenders will specifically look at your debt-to-income (DTI) ratio to determine if you can afford to purchase a home.
-The DTI measures the percentage of your income before taxes that you spend each month on your debt payments.
-That includes housing expenses, credit cards, student loans, and other obligations.
+Lenders will specifically examine your debt-to-income (DTI) ratio to determine whether you can afford to purchase a home.
+The DTI measures the percentage of your income before taxes that you spend each month on debt payments, including housing expenses, credit cards, student loans, and other obligations.

 A higher DTI may still be eligible with certain documented compensating factors.
-There are many DTI calculators available online to help you calculate your ratio.
+Many DTI calculators are available online to help you calculate your ratio.

 Home Valued Within FHA Loan Limits

-The home that you want to purchase with an FHA loan can’t exceed the FHA loan limit.
-This limit will vary from county-to-county.
-Each county in the U.S. has a slightly different loan limit, set according to regional factors.
-Since these limits are calculated at the county level, you’ll want to check the limits for the counties in which you are considering buying.
+The home you want to purchase with an FHA loan can’t exceed the FHA loan limit, which will vary from county to county.
+Each county in the U.S. has a slightly different loan limit set according to regional factors.
+Since these limits are calculated at the county level, you’ll want to check the limits for the counties you are considering buying.
 The HUD website has a county-by-county breakdown for you to review.

 Have All the Documentation